tashinate/rpr/README.txt

 ✅ Automatic deployment on push to main

 ## Quick Deploy Test
+This file was updated to test the auto-deployment system with GitHub secrets configured.
 This file was updated to test the auto-deployment system.